-KPK: Kpop Kollective is a community of practice and a thematic research collection centered on modern Korean popular music (K-pop).
-Its members are active scholars and aca-fans who work on individual scholarly projects related to Hallyu, a contemporary Korean cultural movement.
-Members also collaborate on mini-profiles here on Kpop Kollective and curated profiles on KPOPIANA.
-The goal of these projects is to promote the public’s understanding of contemporary Korean popular culture, create resources and provide analysis and context on K-pop from a global perspective.
+KPK: Kpop Kollective is the oldest and only aca-fansite for modern Korean popular music (K-pop).
+Established in 2010, it has developed into a community of practice and a thematic research collection centered on K-pop.
+Members are also active scholars and aca-fans who work on individual scholarly projects related to Hallyu, a contemporary Korean cultural movement.
+Kpop Kollective promotes the public’s understanding of contemporary Korean popular culture, creates resources and provides analysis and context on K-pop from a global perspective.

 The ‘K-pop’ at the center of KPK refers to modern Korean popular music that emerged in the 1990s.
 Blended with Western cultures and directed towards a global audience, K-pop is significant because it is simultaneously a globalized and hybridized Korean mode of cultural production, incorporating elements of Korean and various Western cultures.
 On one hand, it represents a sophisticated and complex mode of modern Korean culture, shaped by the rapid modernization of Korea.
 On the other hand, it has garnered a global following across ethnic, national, gender and generational lines, making K-pop fandom one of the most diverse subcultures.
 As a part of Hallyu, it has economic and political ramifications, for K-pop culture functions as a vehicle for soft power and profit-making for South Korea.

 MORE ABOUT KPK!